fullmetalbrackets/blog/src/content/blog/customizing-windows-terminal-with-ohmyposh.md

 ## Install a Nerd Font for themes that require it

 You may notice that some themes cause weird missing icons in your prompt.
-This is because many of them require <a href="https://nerdfonts.com" target="_blank">Nerd Fonts</a>.
+This is because many of them require [Nerd Fonts](https://nerdfonts.com).
 Oh-My-Posh has a built-in CLI and pick out and install a Nerd Font.
-Any of them will work, but the official recommended font to use is <a href="https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/Meslo.zip" target="_blank">MesloLGM</a>.
+Any of them will work, but the official recommended font to use is [MesloLGM](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/Meslo.zip).

 Use the following command and pick out a font of your choice: